 Instead of differentiating between both versions of projection, Freudian accounts of antisemitism usually mention both forms, making it difficult to know whether an antisemite projects sporadically or for deep-seated reasons.
 As a result, we find, in one and the same publication, antisemites who project “conventional” drives onto the Jews (anger, lust, fear, aggression) in order to keep “id-drives ego-alien” as well as character-specific drives (the need for absolute control, the desire for utter destruction, the inability to attack ingroup authorities) in order to accommodate their problematic personalities.
-More surprisingly perhaps, contemporary scholars of antisemitism have rarely tried to rectify the omissions of the past; they, too, favor additive or summative narratives that combine various approaches, without questioning their relative credibility, plausibility, status, or historical applicability.
+More surprisingly perhaps, contemporary scholars of antisemitism have rarely tried to rectify the omissions of the past; they, too, favour additive or summative narratives that combine various approaches, without questioning their relative credibility, plausibility, status, or historical applicability.
 Finally, as much as “projection” is implicated in fantasies, fabrications, and falsehoods, we still wish to understand why certain individuals, groups, and nations resorted to projections; how it was possible for entire peoples to be captivated by projections; or why particular projections emerged, disappeared, and recurred when they did.

 Conclusion

 Critical Theory’s analysis of antisemitism is appealing for three reasons in particular: it is sufficiently abstract (and therefore difficult to falsify) to cover all sorts of contexts; its Freudian elements satisfy the search for psychological explanations of extreme behavior; and its core concepts – displacement, projection, regression – sound like valid explanations even for situations that are not exceptional.
 The problem with Critical Theory does not lie in any of these attractive features.
 Like other accounts based on psychoanalysis, there is nothing especially wrong with the idea that, in moments of crisis, people blow of steam, project their fears onto much-maligned minorities, displace their anger (with the state of affairs) onto the powerless, or regress to the point of renouncing all critical faculties.
-In fact, all of these explanations figure prominently in work on inter-ethnic ethnic violence, albeit in language that does not rely on Freudian conceptualizations.
+In fact, all of these explanations figure prominently in one of the most important works on inter-ethnic ethnic violence, albeit in language that does not rely on Freudian conceptualizations.

 It is not always easy to validate these constructs, to be sure, and they sometimes detract from real conflicts, “rational” interests, or manipulative practices.
 They can also assume a somewhat improbable catch-all quality, where hundreds of thousands of people project continuously, for example.
 That being the case, all sorts of historical events – from medieval massacres to Russian pogroms to the “bloodlands” of Eastern Europe – can be examined with the help of these categories.
 Historians interested in contingency, context, and change, then, as well social psychologists interested in person-group and person-situation interactions can live with the idea that “normal” individuals “project” and “regress” from time to time.